puru444/Ethereum_ERC20_Token_KaseiCoin/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **DISCLAIMER:**

-This is just a college project with an assumption of some hypothetical situation instructed to students to test their Blockchain Skills, hereby this Token doesn't contain any monetary value in any form.
+This is just a college project based on hypothetical situation instructed to students to test their Blockchain Skills, hereby this Token doesn't contain any monetary value in any form.
 The content/code mentioned below is just for education purpose only & it's not a financial advice.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 **GIVEN SITUATION:** After waiting for years and passing several tests, I have been selected by the Martian Aerospace Agency to be part of the first human colony on Mars.
 As a prominent Fintech Professional, I am chosen to lead a project to develop a Monetary System for the new Mars colony.
 I have decided to base this new monetary system on Blockchain Technology, and to define a new cryptocurrency called KaseiCoin. (“Kasei” means “Mars” in Japanese.)